nickp60/open_utils/readme.md

 # open_utils
-### by Nicholas Waters

 This is the repo for my tools with realtively broad applicability.
 See individual subdirectories for detailed readme's for the individual applications.
 Assuming I have gotten around to writing one.
-If not, check the header of the script for usage, etc.
+If not, check the header of the script or run with `-h` for usage, etc.

-NOTE: 20160629 I changed the directory structure slightly.
-Sorry about that; I wanted to have individual directories for sample data, etc
+## Installation
+`open_utils` can be installed from pip or by running `python setup.py install` from the cloned repository.
+That will install entrypoints for the following programs:

+### vcfortless
+Given a genbank annotation file and a vcf file, generates a nice flatfile to tell Ts/Tv, which SNPs are intergenic, etc

+### ExtractRegion
+A relatively fast way to extract regions of interest from a fasta file.
+Nice and pipe-able.

+### snagnblast
+given a list of gene accesions, this retrieves them and blasts against a local BLAST database using either blastn or tblastx.

+## Other tools
+The following other tools are available in the repository, but are not installed as part of the package by default.

 ### gbparseR
 Use to parse genbank files into fasta, ffa, fna, faa, gff, and a handy csv